shrimpza/shrimpworks/_posts_md/2005-05-18-some-php-resources.md

     however makes working with SQL databases so much easier.
 No need to remember PHP's randomly named module functions, and it gives you access to a huge assortment of database drivers (of corse all dependent on normal PHP modules).
-It's even available for Oython now!
+It's even available for Python now!
 -   **Smarty** - <http://smarty.php.net/>\
     Next you'd presumably like a fancy presentation for